liu1700/Fire-Engine/README.md

   1.Load a model's information from a .txt file and build it.
   2.Update the .ps & .vs file to render the model with lighting and map textures on the model 3.Let the model roll!

+2014/1/13:
+  1.Render 2D images & 3D model on screen
+  2.Draw text on the screen with FW1FontWrapper.
+It's really awful to code text rendering by myself, so I use the FW1FontWrapper, it does work.
+Remember to set the flags to FW1_NOGEOMETRYSHADER or you can't see other model.
+  3.Working on DX input

+  I really need to regroup my files, because it getting larger and larger!